Cities2Modding/FirstPersonCamera/README.md

 ## Features
 - **First-Person Camera Mode**: Immerse yourself in your city like never before with a first-person view.
 - **Easy Toggle**: Activate or deactivate the camera mode with a simple shortcut - `CTRL+F`.
+- **Sprinting**: Use `LEFT SHIFT` to increase movement speed.
+- **Follow Mode**: Hold the `right mouse button` whilst in first person, you can now see highlighted entities when you hover them.
+Release the right mouse button to then follow that entity.
+Moving with the `WASD` keys will go into manual mode.
 - **Enhanced Realism**: Experience a more realistic view compared to the standard photo mode camera in the vanilla game.

 ## Installation